equalgood/babak-quotes-incode/README.md

 # babak-quotes-incode

-Good afternoon.
+Hello.
 In this file, I want to describe the development of the test task.

 Main tasks: I connected the app to the server via "socket.io-client" import.